hoytech/quadrable/README.md

 ### quadb import

 If you wish to insert multiple records into the DB, running `quadb put` multiple times is inefficient.
-This is because each time it is run it will need to discard and create new intermediate nodes.
+This is because each time it is run it will need to create new intermediate nodes and discard the previously created ones.

 A better way to do it is to use `quadb import` which can put multiple records with a single traversal of the tree.
-This command reads comma-separated `key,value` pairs standard input, one per line.
+This command reads comma-separated `key,value` pairs from standard input, one per line.
 The separator can be changed with the `--sep` option.
 On success there is no output:

     $ perl -E 'for $i (1..1000) { say "key $i,value $i" }' | quadb import